ConsumerAffairs Unaccredited Brand

 Smart technology: Many models provide built-in apps, allowing you to switch between programs and apps and quickly connect to external devices.

 Smart technology: The LED TV models have at least full 1080p resolution or higher to ensure the picture is crystal clear.
 In addition to that, automatic upscaling ensures that if a movie or show doesn't match your TV's resolution, the TV will enhance the content for you.

 IPS display: Models with IPS technology increase the viewing capacity of your screen, allowing you to get a great view no matter where you're sitting.

 3D viewing: Watch 3D content without losing the 3D effects.

 Best for: Home-theater enthusiasts, movie and TV connoisseurs, bargain shoppers and researchers.

 The ConsumerAffairs Research Team believes everyone deserves to make smart decisions.
 We aim to provide readers with the most up-to-date information available about today's consumer products and services.

-LG TV Company Profile
+LG TV Company Information

 - Company Name:

 - (800) 243-0000